The total of self-inflicted deaths under IPP reaches ninety-four

 Four more prisoners serving Imprisonment for Public Protection (IPP) sentences have taken their own lives, taking the total number to 94.
 Another 37 released IPPs took their own lives in the five years to April 2024, according to Government figures, as many struggle with the strict licence conditions.

 On 9 February 2024 a prisoner serving an IPP sentence died at HMP Warren Hill in Suffolk.
 Another self-inflicted death took place at high-security HMP Frankland in Durham the following month.
 On 29 June, a man under an IPP sentence died at HMP Swaleside, and a fourth self-inflicted death was recorded on 29 October at HMP Wymott.
-Nine took their own lives in 2023, the highest annual total on record in.
+Nine took their own lives in 2023, the highest annual total on record.

 The architect of the sentence, David Blunkett, described the latest loss of life as a “terrible tragedy” which should focus minds on action to help IPP prisoners.
 He admits he regrets introducing the open-ended jail terms when he was home secretary in 2005.
 They were abolished in 2012 due to human rights concerns, but not retrospectively, leaving thousands without release dates, including for minor crimes, until the Parole Board says they are safe for release.